Sajad-Hussaini/mmer/README.md

 ## Contact

-For questions or assistance, please contact:
+For questions or assistance, please feelfree to contact:

 **S.M.
 Sajad Hussaini**
 📧 [hussaini.smsajad@gmail.com](mailto:hussaini.smsajad@gmail.com)

-> Please include "MMER" in the subject line for faster response.
+> Please include "MMER" in the subject line for a quicker response.

-### Support the Project
+## Support the Project

-If you find this package useful, contributions to help maintain and improve it are always appreciated.
+If you find this package useful, contributions to help maintain and improve it, are always appreciated.

 [![PayPal](https://img.shields.io/badge/PayPal-Donate-blue.svg)](https://www.paypal.com/paypalme/sajadhussaini)

 ## References

 Please cite the following references for any formal study:

 **[1] Primary Reference**
 *Title of the paper*
+*DOI: [To be added]*
-DOI: [To be added] (Journal of Earthquake Engineering and Structural Dynamics)
+(Journal of Earthquake Engineering and Structural Dynamics)

 **[2] MMER Package**
-*MMER: Multivariate Mixed Effects Regression Model*
+*MMER: Multivariate Mixed Effects Regression*
-DOI: [To be added]
+*DOI: [To be added]*